Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence: Introduction

 \subsection{Structure of the Paper}

-The remaining of this paper is structured as follows. {\SecUnitGeneralApproach} introduces our approach as well as some notation for both the noncircular and the circular case.
-The preprocessing and query-answering algorithms for the noncircular case are then presented in Sections~\ref{SecUnitNoncircPreproc} and~\ref{SecUnitNoncircInsertion}, respectively. {\SecUnitCircIntro} presents our extension of the interval partition concept and other preliminaries for the circular case. {\SecUnitMaxQueue} presents the max-queue data structure.
-Sections~\ref{SecUnitCircPreproc} and~\ref{SecUnitCircInsertion} then present our preprocessing and query-answering algorithms for the circular case, and {\SecUnitConclusion} presents our concluding remarks, closing the paper.
+The remaining of this paper is structured as follows. {\SecUnitGeneralApproach} introduces our approach as well as the preprocessing and query-answering algorithms for the linear case.
+Our preprocessing and query-answering algorithms for the circular case are then presented in Section~\ref{SecUnitGenApproachCirc}. {\SecUnitConclusion} presents our concluding remarks, closing the paper.